A Quadrathlon is an endurance multisport event with disciplines in swimming, running cycling and kayaking, basically a triathlon with a paddle leg.

 The race is conducted under a set distance and guidelines that have been established by a number of Australian governing associations also satisfying sanctioning by the WQF (World Quadrathlon Federation).

-The 2016 Murray Quad was set to take place on the 13thof March but was cancelled due to health concerns associated with the red alert for blue-green algae on the Murray River and Lake Mulwala.
-The Murray Quad which is Australia’s official WQF event has now been rescheduled for Saturday the 19th of November under the management of Logistic Events Australia and hosted by the Yarrawonga Mulwala Amateur Canoe Club with the support of a number of local community groups located in the Murray River Region and the Goulburn Valley.
+The 2017 Murray Quad will be the 3rd time event has been held, previous events have had several challenges to overcoming floods, low water levels, blue green algae and torrential rain.
+The Murray Quad which is now the Australian Quadrathlon Championships will be held on Saturday the 18th of November under the management of Logistic Events Australia and hosted by the Yarrawonga Mulwala Amateur Canoe Club with the support of many local community groups located in the Murray River Region and the Goulburn Valley.

 91km Individual time trial ride through northern Victoria country side